robertostrabelli/notscape-composer/README.md

 ## Features

+- No SQL
+- HTML5 and CSS3
+- Microdata schema with best SEO practices
 - Very light, good for cheap or limited web host server
 - Fast page load
 - Update files only by ftp or cpanel drive